mattermost/docs/source/guides/administration.rst

 * :doc:`Mattermost Cloud billing </manage/cloud-billing>` - Set up and manage billing for your Mattermost Cloud workspace.
 * :doc:`Statistics </manage/cloud-reporting>` - Get statistics about Mattermost usage.
-* :doc:`User Satisfaction surveys </manage/cloud-user-satisfaction-surveys>` - Learn about Mattermost user satisfaction surveys and how to configure their operation.
+* :doc:`User satisfaction surveys </manage/cloud-user-satisfaction-surveys>` - Learn about Mattermost user satisfaction surveys and how to configure their operation.
 * :doc:`Managing team and channel members </manage/cloud-team-and-channel>` - Manage synchronization, moderation, and membership settings.
 * :doc:`Workspace migration </manage/cloud-data-export>` - Migrate your workspace using the mmctl tool.
 * :doc:`Cloud data residency </manage/cloud-data-residency>` - Find information about your data in the Cloud.